seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 exquisite friend.

 **SERVILIUS**
-May it please your honor, my lord hath sent—
+May it please your honor, my lord hath sent--

 **LUCIUS**
 Ha! what has he sent?
 I am so much endeared to